What is Clearing?

 How do I find courses with places available in Clearing?

-At the beginning of July, we will publish a list of our courses which have places available.
-In the meantime, you can browse our full range of courses, but some of these might not be available in Clearing.
-You can also sign up to receive email notifications when more detail about our Clearing courses is available.
+We will publish a list of courses which have places in Clearing at the beginning of July.
+You can also sign up to receive email notifications when more detail about our Clearing courses is available and the UCAS points you will need to apply.

 When can I apply through Clearing?

 You can apply as soon as you have your exam results.
 If you are a BTEC student or did your exams last year or before, you can apply from the beginning of July.
-If you’re waiting for A Level Results, call our Clearing hotline on Thursday 16 August.
+If you’re waiting for A Level Results, call our Clearing hotline or contact us on social media on Thursday 15 August.

 Which universities have Clearing places?